Thursday, May 31, 2012

 4. Chalice of Strength

 Chalice of Strength: Prayers for Priests was published in 1996 by Opus Sanctorum Angelorum Gethsemani Adoration Chapel.
 Besides the beautiful introduction by Fr.
 John Hardon, the book contains many prayers to be said for priests.
-It includes the Litany of the Precious Blood as prayers composed by Pope John Paul II, Paul VI, and Venerable Pope Pius XII.
-It's a very nice 31 page booklet to use during Eucharistic Adoration.
+It includes the Litany of the Precious Blood as prayers composed by Pope John Paul II, Paul VI, and Pope Pius XII.
+It's a very nice 31-page booklet that can be used during Eucharistic Adoration.

 5. Roman Catholic Daily Missal